Ezra Bridger: Video games

+Ezra, based on his appearance from the first two seasons of Rebels, has been featured as a playable character in several Star Wars video games, including the tower defense mobile game Galactic Defense, the run-and-gun game Rebels: Recon Missions, and the toys-to-life game Disney Infinity 3.0.
+He is also featured in Lego Star Wars: The Force Awakens and Lego Star Wars: The Skywalker Saga as downloadable content, while a bird version of Ezra, represented by Red, appears in Angry Birds Star Wars II.

+Ezra is also playable in the turn-based mobile role-playing game Star Wars: Galaxy of Heroes, and the real-time strategy game Star Wars: Force Arena.
+Both games use the character's design from the latter seasons of Rebels, after he built his green lightsaber.

 Merchandise

-A Funko Pop figurine of Ezra Bridger was announced on September 27, 2016.
-The Black Series produced a 6-inch figure of Ezra Bridger as a part of a Star Wars and The Mandalorian line.
+A Funko Pop figurine of Ezra Bridger was released on October 6, 2016, based on his Star Wars: Rebels appearance.
+In late 2024, a new figurine was released, based on the character's appearance in Ahsoka.
+In 2020, The Black Series produced a 6-inch action figure of Ezra as a part of a Star Wars and The Mandalorian line.
+Ezra has also appeared in minifigure form in multiple Lego sets based on Rebels and Ahsoka.

 Critical reception

 Ezra Bridger has received generally positive feedback from fans and reviewers.
-Screen Rant ranked him seventh on a list of the best characters from Star Wars Rebels, saying "his arc across the four seasons is fantastic, and he truly grows and matures into a great character" as well as praising his "beautifully completed [series] personal arc" following the conclusion of the fourth season.
-Comic Book Resources writer Ian Goodwillie praised the character for his second season depiction as "a character [who] had pointed out the inherent reality of the Clone Wars", comparing him to Maul and praising his mentorship with Hondo Ohnaka, while Kelsey Yoor complimented the characters' utilization of "the archetypal teachings of Joseph Campbell, particularly regarding The Hero's Journey.
-Collider praised Ezra's relationship with Grand Admiral Thrawn and "fitting" conclusion to their character arc, while Dork Side of the Force praised him as "one of the best characters in the entire story universe" of Star Wars canon.
+Screen Rant ranked him seventh on a list of the best characters from Star Wars Rebels, saying "his arc across the four seasons is fantastic, and he truly grows and matures into a great character", as well as praising his "beautifully completed [series] personal arc" following the conclusion of the fourth season.
+Comic Book Resources writer Ian Goodwillie praised Ezra for his second-season depiction as "a character [who] had pointed out the inherent reality of the Clone Wars", comparing him to Maul and praising his mentorship with Hondo Ohnaka.
+Kelsey Yoor complimented the character's utilization of "the archetypal teachings of Joseph Campbell, particularly regarding The Hero's Journey.
+Collider praised Ezra's relationship with Grand Admiral Thrawn and "fitting" conclusion to their character arc, while Dork Side of the Force praised him as "one of the best characters in the entire story universe" of the Star Wars canon.

+The character's return in Ahsoka, which marked his first live-action appearance, received similarly positive responses from fans, who were interested to discover his fate after the conclusion of Rebels.
+However, while Ezra's characterization and Eman Esfandi's portrayal were generally praised, some viewers disliked the character's integration into the narrative.